7 Days of Healthy Breakfasts: Free Meal Plan

 4. HEALTHIER MUFFINS

 Who doesn’t love a good muffin?
-But they’re often loaded with not-so-healthy fats, sugar and refined flours.
+The problem is that when you buy them, they’re loaded with not-so-healthy fats, sugar and refined flours.

 Which is why I developed my muffin recipes!
 Try the BASIC GREEK YOGHURT MUFFINS or the STRAWBERRY COCONUT MUFFINS, or even the EASY EGG MUFFINS.

-Obviously there is some prep required for these.
+Obviously there’s some prep required for these.
 Bake a batch on the weekend for delish breakfast treats all week long!

-These muffins are also perfect to take to those work morning teas.
+Muffins are also perfect to take to those morning teas at work.
 You’ll convert even your most skeptical colleagues, once they taste these babies!

 Choc energy bars on a chopping board

-Make a batch of these NO BAKE ENERGY BARS to keep in the freezer for those mornings when you need to grab something on the run.
+Make a batch of these CHOCOLATE ENERGY BARS to keep in the freezer for those mornings when you need to grab something on the run.

 Green smoothie ingredients on a chopping board